Thinking about starting a blog or online business?

 I know, I know.
 No one likes ads up in their grill.
 But, if you find a way to do them well then you can create a steady stream of income from your blog without annoying your readers.
 I have used Fomo Publishers for advertising and had a great experience.
 The ads are very small pop-ups at the bottom of the screen and tailored to match with your blog niche.
 Plus, no page view requirements!

 Like the idea of working with brands to give your honest opinion and share great products and services with your readers?
-That’s sponsored posts, yo.
+That’s sponsored posts!
 Whenever I do a sponsored post it is always, always, ALWAYS, in my own voice and never feels off-brand from my other stories.
-Find opportunities here:

 All I ever needed to know about life I learned in kindergarten.
 Except blogging, they didn’t teach blogging.
-So I’m learning about that on Pinterest.
+Or entrepreneurship really.
+So I’ve learned a lot about it by spending time on Pinterest.

 Automation station!
 Much of my blog traffic comes from Pinterest since it works as a visual search engine.
 So I create a lot of pins for my posts using Canva and then tailwind auto schedules your pins for you which saves a lot of time.
 Get a free trial and $15 off if you decide to upgrade after your first 100 pins.